Moenupa/steam-box/README.md

 1. Create a token with the `gist` scope and copy it. (https://github.com/settings/tokens/new)
 1. Create a Steam  API key. (https://steamcommunity.com/dev/apikey)
 1. Find the steam ID (steamID64) of your account. (https://steamid.io)
-1. For updating a markdown file，add comments to the place where you want to update in the markdown file.
+1. For updating a markdown file, add comments to the place where you want to update in the markdown file.

    ```markdown
     <!-- steam-box start -->
     <!-- steam-box end -->
    ```